-Using Internal Revenue Service tax return information, we are able to examine the prevalence of AMT status among multinational corporations.
-We are further able to examine the receipt of foreign-source income by these multinationals to explore the possibility that these firms alter their pattern of income repatriation to take advantage of the timing opportunities made possible by the firms' AMT status.
+Using Internal Revenue Service tax return information, we are able to examine the prevalence of AMT status among MNCs.
+We are further able to examine the receipt of foreign-source income by these multinationals to explore the possibility that these firms alter their pattern of income repatriation to take advantage of the timing opportunities made possible by AMT status.

-A. Data Description
+6.5.1 Data Description

-The data used in this analysis are from the 1990 Internal Revenue Service, Statistics of Income microdata files.
+The data used in this analysis are from the 1990 Internal Revenue Service Statistics of Income microdata files.
 Two primary files are used.
 Data concerning general characteristics of firms such as assets and tax liabilities are obtained from the corporate 1120 file.
-Data relating to foreignsource income and the credit position of firms with foreign tax credits are from the corporate 1118 file.
+Data relating to foreign-source income and the credit position of firms with foreign tax credits are from the corporate 1118 file.
 Both files contain tax information prior to audit or amendment of the return.

 The 1120 file consists of a stratified sample of the corporate population.
 Pass-through entities such as S-corporations, regulated investment companies, and real estate investment trusts are excluded from our analysis.
-Firms with partial year returns are also excluded.
+Firms with partial-year returns are also excluded.
 The remaining data represent 2,040,110 corporations consisting of approximately 55,000 actual observations.
-All corporations with more than \$250 million in assets are included in the sample, while corporations in lower asset categories are sampled at a rate varying from 50 percent to 0.25 percent.
-The sample includes taxpayers filing returns with accounting periods ending between July 1990 and June 1991.
+All corporations with more than \$250 million in assets are included in the sample, while corporations in lower asset categories are sampled at a rate varying from